I’m almost to the finish line of my seemingly never-ending “My Design Style Defined. Well, Sort Of…” series (what the hell was I thinking??). 😯

 CHARM, CHARM & EVEN MORE EFFING CHARM

-Let’s stare at a few pieces of charming eye candy for a minute or two, shall we?
-They’re gluten free.
+Let’s stare at these pieces of charming eye candy for a minute or two:

 Image Source: deVOL Kitchens